Kingsbarn Dividend Opportunity ETF (DVDN)

 To Request Additional Information:

-The SEC-30 Day Yield and the Distribution Yield are not guaranteed and are based upon the dividends received by the Fund that can vary, sometimes materially.
-In addition, both yields are based upon the Fund’s NAV that can also vary as determined by the prices of the stocks in the Fund’s portfolio.
-Investors should not base their investment decision on the Fund’s 30-Day SEC Yield or its Distribution Yield.
-The Distribution Yield is as of December 31, 2023 and the 30-Day SEC Yield is as of February 29, 2024.
+The SEC-30 Day Yield and the Distribution Rate are not guaranteed and are based upon the dividends received by the Fund that can vary, sometimes materially.
+In addition, the Yield and the Rate are based upon the Fund’s NAV that can also vary as determined by the prices of the stocks in the Fund’s portfolio.
+Investors should not base their investment decision on the Fund’s 30-Day SEC Yield or its Distribution Rate.
+The Distribution Rate is as of September 30, 2024 and the 30-Day SEC Yield is as of September 30, 2024.
 Past performance is not a guarantee of future results.

 Subscribe to our newsletter to stay up-to-date on Kingsbarn’s research, products, and events.